dbsites/dancingbaby/README-AWS.md

 We're nearly done!
 Now all we have to do is give our application all of the information it needs to connect to our database.
 Because this requires sensitive data (username and password), best practice is to supply these values through **environment variables**.
 We can set these up with Elastic Beanstalk.

 1. #### Set up your environment variables
-    - Go to your Megamarkets production environment and select Configuration -> Software
+    - Go to your megamarkets production environment and select Configuration -> Software
     - Add the following environment variables
         - NODE_ENV : production
         - RDS_HOSTNAME : [RDS 'endpoint']